Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Data parameterizations and Unconstrained Fits to Data

 \subsection{$\pipikk$ Unconstrained Fits to Data}

 Let us now consider the parameterization of the $t$-channel \pipikk.
-With the exception of the $g_1^1$ partial wave, all other $\pipikk$ partial-wave parameterizations we review here are those we introduced recently in our Roy-Steiner dispersive analysis \cite{Pelaez:2018qny}.
+Except for the $g_1^1$ partial wave, all other $\pipikk$ partial-wave parameterizations we review here are those we introduced recently in our Roy-Steiner dispersive analysis \cite{Pelaez:2018qny}.
 Our main goal with the modifications in $g_1^1$ is to improve the description of the uncertainties associated with the data and make it flexible enough to achieve the refined level of accuracy we reach in this review.

-Contrary to the \pik case, which had many resonant and non-resonant waves as well as elastic and inelastic cases, for \pipikk we only need to fit three partial waves $g^0_0,g^1_1$ and $g^0_2$, in the inelastic regime.
-In general we will describe them with phenomenological but elaborated combinations of Breit-Wigner-like forms, whose shape is clearly noticeable in the data.
-The only one treated different is the $g^0_0$ whose difficulty lies in the existence of conflicting data sets that cover different energy regions.
-Also, the presence of some resonances there, like the $f_0(1370)$ is still to be confirmed (see the RPP).
-Thus we have avoided resonant shapes in favor of a piece-wise but continuous and differentiable parameterization in term of polynomials.
+Contrary to the \pik case, which had many resonant and non-resonant waves as well as elastic and inelastic cases, for \pipikk we only need to fit three partial waves, $g^0_0,g^1_1$ and $g^0_2$, in the inelastic regime.
+In general, we will describe them with phenomenological but elaborated combinations of Breit-Wigner-like forms, whose shape is clearly noticeable in the data.
+The only one treated differently is the $g^0_0$ whose difficulty lies in the existence of conflicting data sets that cover different energy regions.
+Also, the presence and parameters of some resonances there, like the $f_0(1370)$, are still somewhat controversial.
+Thus we have avoided resonant shapes in favor of a piece-wise but continuous and differentiable parameterization in terms of polynomials.
 Let us start describing this wave first.